 There are two accident progression sequences of ULOFA: energetic one and non-energetic one.
 Energetics is defined as the event which gives mechanical load on the reactor vessel as a result of core disassembly.
 In a core disassembly phase, fuel vapor is generated due to nuclear heating.
 Then CDA bubble, which is mixture of fuel, steel vapor and fission gas, and molten core material, expands into upper plenum via upper core structure.
-After that sodium vapor is generated due to fuel-coolant interaction in the upper plenum.
+After that sodium vapor is generated due to Fuel-Coolant Interaction (FCI) in the upper plenum.
 If the mechanical energy generated is sufficiently large, sodium slug impacts on the lower surface of the top shield.
 The consequences of the slug impact can result in the following: one is the reactor vessel failure and the other is the sodium ejection via gaps between shield plugs which leads to sodium combustion within RCB.
+In this WP, we focused on investigating sodium ejection behaviour via gaps between shield plugs.

 Analysis Condition

 Schematic of top shield is shown in Fig. 1.
-The major leak paths in the top shield are the annular gaps between the Roof Slab (RS) and Large Rotating Plug (LRP) and LRP and Small Rotating Plug (SRP).
-The other penetrations in the RS are passage for IHX, Primary Sodium Pumps, DHX, In Vessel Transfer Post cum Periscope access, Hot Pool Level Detector (HPLD), Cold Pool Level Detector (CPLD), Delayed Neutron Detector (DND), Sodium Fill and Drain Lines, Argon Feed and Outlet Lines, Sodium Purification Lines and Inclined Fuel Transfer Machine (IFTM).
+The major leak paths in the top shield are the annular gaps between the Roof Slab (RS) and Large Rotating Plug (LRP), and LRP and Small Rotating Plug (SRP).
+The other penetrations in the RS are passage for IHX, Primary Sodium Pumps, DHX, Fuel Transfer Port, Hot Pool Level Detector (HPLD), Cold Pool Level Detector (CPLD), Delayed Neutron Detector (DND), Sodium Fill and Drain Lines, Argon Feed and Outlet Lines, Sodium Purification Lines and Fuel Transfer Machine Bottom Frange.
 The penetrating paths in the SRP are due to Control Plug, Oval Shield Plug of Transfer Arm and Guide Tube of Transfer Arm.
 Control plug has penetrating paths due to Control and Safety Rod Drive Mechanisms (CSRDM), Diverse Safety Rod Drive Mechanisms (DSRDM), Failed Fuel Location Modules (FFLM).
 All the components are large and are secured with adequate number of bolts (~150), with good redundancy.
-Hence, no ejection of any component is considered.
-The leak paths are only due to extension of the bolts.
-Rupture of pipe lines is not postulated as the lines are designed for static equivalent of dynamic pressure under CDA.
+Rupture of pipe lines is not postulated as the lines are designed to bear the static equivalent of dynamic pressure under CDA.
+Hence, no ejection of the sodium from reactor vessel beyond top shield through the leak paths between components is considered.